emmt/OptimPackNextGen.jl/README.md

   taken into account.
 The objective function must be differentiable and the caller must provide means to compute the objective function and its gradient.
-  If the [`Zygote`](https://github.com/FluxML/Zygote.jl) is loaded, the gradient of the objective function amy be computed by means of automatic-differentiation.
+  If the [`Zygote`](https://github.com/FluxML/Zygote.jl) is loaded, the gradient of the objective function may be computed by means of automatic-differentiation.

 * *Spectral Projected Gradient* (SPG) method is provided for large-scale